 Aims of the course: The course aims to familiarize students with the special language and terminology of Pharmacy Science as it is employed in authentic texts of different genres.
 It also targets to develop students' reading skills to facilitate the comprehension of the relevant texts.

-Skills: Students will develop the ability to grasp the basic idea (skimming), locate particular information (scanning), recognize common prefixes and guess the meaning of unfamiliar words from the context.
+Skills: Students will develop the ability to grasp the basic idea (skimming), locate particular information (scanning), recognize common prefixes reading questions.